ravinkpon/AI_Agent/README.md

-<<<<<<< HEAD
-Certainly!
-Below is the updated section for the README.md file, including instructions on how to obtain a Unify API key:

----

 # AI Agent

 The AI Agent is designed to leverage a language model to make decisions by choosing a sequence of actions.